 We are a clinical-stage specialty pharmaceutical company focused on identifying, developing and commercializing innovative and differentiated topical drugs to address significant unmet needs in dermatology.
 Our lead drug candidate, A-101, is a proprietary high-concentration hydrogen peroxide topical solution that we are developing as a prescription treatment for seborrheic keratosis, or SK, a common non-malignant skin tumor.
 We have completed three Phase 2 clinical trials of A-101 in over 300 patients with SK.
 In these trials, following one or two applications of A-101, we observed clinically relevant and statistically significant improvements in clearing SK lesions on the face, trunk and extremities of the body.
-We plan to commence three Phase 3 clinical trials of A-101 in patients with SK in the second half of 2015 and, if the results of these trials are favorable, to submit a New Drug Application, or NDA, for A-101 for the treatment of SK to the U.S. Food and Drug Administration, or FDA, in the first half of 2016.
+We plan to commence three Phase 3 clinical trials of A-101 in patients with SK in the second half of 2015 and, if the results of these trials are favorable, to submit a New Drug Application, or NDA, for A-101 for the treatment of SK to the U.S. Food and Drug Administration, or FDA, in the second half of 2016.
 We also intend to develop A-101 as a prescription treatment for common warts and A-102, a proprietary gel dosage form of hydrogen peroxide, as a prescription treatment for SK and common warts.
-In addition, we intend to in-license or acquire additional drug candidates for other dermatological conditions to build a fully integrated dermatology company.
+We recently in-licensed the exclusive, worldwide rights to inhibitors of the Janus kinase, or JAK, family of enzymes, for specified dermatological conditions.
+We plan to develop these JAK inhibitors, A-201 and A-301, as potential treatments for hair loss associated with an autoimmune skin disease known as alopecia areata, or AA, and potentially for other dermatological conditions.
+We intend to in-license or acquire additional drug candidates for other dermatological conditions to build a fully integrated dermatology company.

 Since our inception in July 2012, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, developing A-101 for the treatment of SK, building our intellectual property portfolio, developing our supply chain and engaging in other discovery and clinical activities in dermatology.
-To date, we have not generated any revenue and have financed our operations with \$31.5 million of gross proceeds from sales of our redeemable convertible preferred stock.
+Through September 1, 2015, we have not generated any revenue and have financed our operations with \$71.5 million of gross proceeds from sales of our convertible preferred stock.
 We do not expect to generate significant revenue unless and until we obtain marketing approval for and commercialize A-101 for the treatment of SK or one of our other future drug candidates.

 Since our inception, we have incurred significant operating losses.
-Our net loss was \$5.2 million for the year ended December 31, 2013 and \$8.5 million for the year ended December 31, 2014.
-As of December 31, 2014, we had an accumulated deficit of \$20.7 million.
+Our net loss was \$5.2 million for the year ended December 31, 2014 and \$5.2 million for the six months ended June 30, 2015.
+As of June 30, 2015, we had an accumulated deficit of \$27.2 million.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance our drug candidates from discovery through preclinical development and clinical trials, and seek regulatory approval and pursue commercialization of any approved drug candidate.
 In addition, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 In addition, we may incur expenses in connection with the in-license or acquisition of additional drug candidates.
 Furthermore, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.